amieldelatorre/spotilistcli/README.md

 3. Create a new app
 4. Set an app name and description
 5. Set the Redirect URI as `http://localhost:3000/callback`
-6. Get the Client ID and Client Secret and put it in a `.env` file in the root directory of the cloned repository.
+6. Get the Client ID and Client Secret and put it in a `.env` file in `~/.config/spotilistcli`.
 The .env file should look like:

 ```Dotenv
 SPOTIFY_CLIENT_ID=YOUR_CLIENT_ID